-The student has the right to cancel the enrollment agreement and obtain a refund of charges paid trough attendance at the first class session, or the seventh day after enrollment, whichever is the later but not including the registration fee, cost of book(s), tools, live scan and physical exam however graduation fee and national exam fee are refunded, if the student has already paid for them.
-A student may not cancel by telephoning the school or not attending the class
+The student has the right to cancel the enrollment agreement and obtain a refund of charges paid trough attendance at the first class session, or the seventh day after enrollment, whichever is the later.
+The cost of book(s), tools, live scan, physical exam and STRF fee are non-refundable after the cancellation period.
+However graduation fee and national exam fee are refunded, if the student has already paid for them.
+A student may not cancel by telephoning the school or not attending the class.

-After the end of cancellation period, the student also has the right to stop school at any time; and has the right to receive a pro rata refund if the student has completed 60 percent or less of the program less the registration fee, cost of book(s) and uniform.
+After the end of cancellation period, the student also has the right to stop school at any time; and has the right to receive a pro rata refund if the student has completed 60 percent or less of the program less the registration fee, cost of book(s) and uniform, STRF fee.
 The refund is to be paid within 45 days after the cancellation date.
 Cancellation must be made in writing and the date the notice to withdraw is considered effective on the date received by International School of Nursing.
 Cancellation letter must be delivered via U.S Postal Service or hand delivered to the following address:

-Leticia R. Weber, Administrator International School of Nursing 1330 Springs Road, Vallejo CA 94591
+Charles Weber, Administrator International School of Nursing 1330 Springs Road, Vallejo CA 94591

-If the student drops or withdraws from the program after the period stated above, the student may receive a pro rata refund for the unused portion of the tuition if the student has completed 60% or less of the course less the registration fee, cost of book(s) and uniform.
+If the student drops or withdraws from the program after the period stated above, the student may receive a pro rata refund for the unused portion of the tuition if the student has completed 60% or less of the course less the registration fee, cost of book(s), uniform and STRF fee after the cancellation period.